galeone/ks0108.X/README.md

 Project created to easily manage the LCD controller: ks0108 (Samsung, without characters ROM).

-The `pinmask.h` is created for work with PIC-32 PINGUINO.
-But it can be easily adapted to any other development board due to it's structure.
+The `pinmask.h` is created to work with PIC-32 PINGUINO.
+But it can be easily adapted to any other development board due to its structure.

 In the near future I will document all functions and I'll create a valid readme.